foregroundprocess/multiPing/README.md

 This is a [Rainmeter](https://www.rainmeter.net) skin for displaying your Internet connection status via several hops: your router, your ISP gateway, Google DNS.

 Each hop is represented by a dash.
-It is white if ping to the hop was successful, and red if was not.
+It is white if ping to the hop was successful, and red if it was not.

 You can add more hops by copying and editing respective blocks.
 For example, you can add a bridge router if you have one.
 You can also track independent addresses, local or global.